opensafely-core/job-server/docs/adr/0015-login-by-token.md

-# 15. Provide option to login by token for Level 4 log n
+# 15. Provide option to login by token for access from Level 4
 Date: 2023-04-05

 ## Status